Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 RAG pipelines that rely only on vector search retrieve text chunks that may lack structure, provenance, or relationship context.
 Combining graph traversal with vector search produces grounded retrieval: the context graph provides structured facts and relationships, while vector search finds relevant unstructured content.

-A practical pattern: the agent first queries the context graph for the entity and its immediate neighborhood (contracts, interactions, related entities), then uses vector search to find relevant documents, and merges both into the LLM's context window.
+A practical pattern is for the agent to first query the context graph for the entity and its immediate neighborhood, then use vector search to find relevant documents, and merge both into the LLM's context window.
 Provenance metadata from the graph enables the agent to cite sources in its response.

 Governance and Trust Controls for AI